Overview – What is amplicon sequencing?

 Interested in trying an NGS approach for targeted sequencing?
 Then discover our solutions.
 They all DNA isolation, PCR establishment, sequencing on the leading Illumina or PacBio platform, BioIT analysis and a data analysis report of all results in different formats and with accompanying explanations.

-See how our NGSelect Amplicons products can help advance your targeted sequencing project or contact our Customer Support for more information.
+See how our NGSelect Amplicons services can help advance your targeted sequencing project or contact our Customer Care for more information.

 Are you analysing microbial communities via 16S rRNA gene amplicon sequencing?
-Then try one of our popular predesigned INVIEW Microbiome Profiling products for taxonomic characterisation down to the species level.
+Then try one of our popular predesigned INVIEW Microbiome Profiling services for taxonomic characterisation down to the species level.

 Are you working with human DNA samples and need to investigate only the protein-coding genomic sequences?
 Then explore our standardised INVIEW Human Exome services for generating and analysing all exon sequences.

-For cases where only a few genes of interest from a smaller number of samples need to be characterised, see how our Sanger sequencing service can be used to your advantage.
+For cases where only a few genes of interest from a smaller number of samples need to be characterised, see how our Sanger sequencing services can be used to your advantage.